Mufraggi/testTech/README.md

 go get -u gorm.io/gorm
 go get -u gorm.io/driver/sqlite

+To run this project you need to do:

+go run main.go

 You can find three end points operational and one another not finish.